Zainak94/kickstarter-analysis/README.md

 ### **Analysis of Outcomes Based on Goals**
 Louise knew that the category was most successful in May.
 We performed another analysis on outcomes based on goals.
 In this analysis we used group-based goal amount of funding and used Count If function to provide us number of successful, failed and cancelled outcomes.
-Then used the Sum function to provide the total number of projects to find out the percentage of outcomes.
-Visualized the relationship, we created a line chart.
+Then used the Sum function to provide the total number of projects to find out the percentage of the outcomes.
+Visualized the relationship, we created a line chart to show the trend.
 Mainly outcomes that were successful in this subcategory was with the goal less than 5000 or between 35000 to 45000.
-Now Loiuse knows the goal funding amount that made this category successful.
+Now Loiuse knows the goal funding range amount that made this category successful.

 ![Outcomes_vs_Goals](https://github.com/Zainak94/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 ### **Challenges and Difficulties Encountered**
 The main challenge was to calculate the outcome based on goal based.
 The Count If function.
-The only mistake I was making is in criteria section, instead of plays, I was typing play which was giving me an error.
+The only mistake I was making is in criteria section, instead of typing "plays", I was typing "play" which was giving me an error.
 After careful analysis of the formula, I had corrected my mistake.
 A single letter mistake can skew your data.

 ## **Results**